 What makes someone highly attractive?

 Everyone has met somebody who, physical appearance aside, is just truly, deeply appealing.

 Whether they are physically attractive or not, members of the opposite sex flock to them in droves, and thought you’d like to be annoyed by that, you might actually have a bit of a crush on them yourself.
 You just want to get to know them better – and so does everyone else.

 Whether we are male or female, each of us likely spends hundreds of hours and thousands of dollars over the course of our lives in an effort to improve our physical appearance.
+(Check out most physically attractive zodiac sign female).
 We sweat at the gym, buy flattering clothes, shave, bathe, and style our hair in order to maintain our physical appeal – but how much time do we spend cultivating that curious internal magnetism that is actually the basis of most attraction?

 1. EMPOWER YOURSELF!

 The Law of Attraction dictates that we tend to arrive at the outcome which we most expect.

 Of course this principle does not always hold true – unfortunately for my toddler, who expected cookies for dinner – however, there is certainly something to it.
 When we radiate a genuine confidence in our actions, others tend to believe in our goals as well.
 After all, if we don’t believe we deserve our desired outcome, why should the rest of the world?

 Focusing on reasons why we should reach our goal puts us in a more confident mindset, and genuine confidence is an infinitely attractive trait.
 It also helps us to perform at our best.
 A teenager asking a girl to a school dance is much more likely to get a “yes” if he is smiling, standing tall, and cracking jokes that if he is staring at the floor and mumbling.